-- Difficulty breathing through one's nose, which can aggravate dry mouth.
+Difficulty breathing through one's nose, which can aggravate dry mouth

-- A tendency to get sinus infections.
+A tendency to get sinus infections

 If you are snoring or experiencing sleep apnea, your doctor may examine your septum by looking into your nose.
 The doctor will use a light and a nasal speculum to look into your nostrils.
 They may also use a small telescope or endoscope to check deeper into your nose.
 A deviated septum may be congenital or it may be caused by past trauma.
 If you have broken your nose in the past, your doctor will probably want to check your septum.

-Most cases of deviated septum are left untreated.
+Most cases of the deviated septum are left untreated.
 Surgery is only recommended if the symptoms are severe.
-Sleep apnea or severe snoring are one of the most common reasons for recommending septoplasty.
+Sleep apnea or severe snoring is one of the most common reasons for recommending septoplasty.
 For recurrent sinus infections and congestion, a nasal spray or other medication is likely to be tried first.